List of child saints

 Child saints have been venerated in Christianity since the early second century.
-The earliest example of child saints are the Holy Innocents, recorded in Matthew 2 in the New Testament; Bethlehemite children under the age of 2 who were killed by King Herod I in his attempt to kill Baby Jesus.
+The earliest example of child saints are the Holy Innocents, recorded in Matthew 2 in the New Testament; Bethlehemite children under the age of 2 who were killed by King Herod the Great in his attempt to kill Baby Jesus.

 This list contains Christian children under the age of 18 who are venerated as saints in at least one Christian confession.